Acireale

-Acireale (/it/; Jaciriali, locally shortened to Jaci or Aci) is a coastal city and municipality in the north-east of the Metropolitan City of Catania in the autonomous region of Sicily in Italy, at the foot of Mount Etna, on the coast facing the Ionian Sea.
-With a population of 50,579, it is the second-largest municipality in the metropolitan city.
+Acireale (/it/; Jaciriali, locally shortened to Jaci or Aci) is a coastal city and municipality in the north-east of the Metropolitan City of Catania in the autonomous island region of Sicily in Italy, at the foot of Mount Etna, on the coast facing the Ionian Sea.
+With a population of 50,528, it is the second-largest city in the metropolitan city.

 It is home to numerous churches, including the Neo-Gothic St. Pietro's Basilica, St. Sebastiano's Basilica in the Sicilian Baroque style, and the 17th century Acireale Cathedral, and a seminary, for the training of priests.
 Acireale is also noted for its art and paintings: the oldest academy in Sicily, the Accademia di scienze, lettere e belle arti degli Zelanti e dei Dafnici, is located here.

 History

 18th-century Musmeci Palazzo, located in Piazza San Domenico.

 According to tradition, the city's origins trace back to Xiphonia, a mysterious Greek city whose location is unknown.
 In Roman times, there existed another Greek town, Akis, which was involved in the Punic Wars.
 In Ovid's Metamorphoses, there is a great love between Ā́cis, the spirit of the Ā́cis River, and Galatea the sea-nymph.
 According to mythology, the tears of Galatea after the death of Ā́cis gave birth to the Ā́cis River, Fiume di Jaci, flowing past Acireale (the ancient Akis or Acium).
 The Romans called the town Acium, and it was on the main road from Catana to Tauromenium.
 The Romans used the thermal springs located here.

 In the Middle Ages, the town expanded around the castle (now part of Aci Castello), known as Jachium under the Byzantines, as Al-Yāj (الياج) under the Arabs, and, later, as Aquilia.
 The potent 1169 Sicily earthquake scattered the population of the city farther into the mainland, divided between the numerous boroughs of Aci.
 Another town, Aquilia Nova ("New Aquilia"), was founded in the late 14th century further north, creating the nucleus of what is now Acireale.
 The only extant architectural remnant of this medieval town is Gothic-Lombard-style portal of the church of Sant'Antonio di Padova.